How do you use creativity as a driver for engagement?

 Football is great, but at what price?

-Qatar employs nearly 2 million migrant workers – that’s the same as 95 percent of Qatar's total population.
-They’re working on infrastructure, in construction, in services and on stadiums and other facilities for the World Cup that will take place in 2022.
-We made a clear statement with the creation of this image; we put all the workers in the spotlight to bring extra attention to their plight.
+Qatar employs nearly 2 million migrant workers – that’s equal to 95% of Qatar's total population.
+They worked on infrastructure, in construction, in services and building stadiums and other facilities for the 2022 football World Cup.
+We made a clear statement with the creation of this image; we put the workers and their plight in the spotlight.

 On Friday, January 14, 2022, Dr. Ahmadreza Djalali celebrated his 50th birthday.
 However, there was little to celebrate.
 He has been alone in a cell in Iran's notorious Evin prison for more than 5 years.
 The best we can do is keep him in our thoughts and keep hoping.
 This idea inspired iO to create a subdued video for Amnesty International Belgium Flanders, that appeared on social media on Djalali's birthday.
 Gregory Frateur, singer, and frontman of the band Dez Mona, joined the campaign.
 You can see him in the spotlight and hear him in the music he made with Chantal Acda.

-Sexual violence remains a major problem.
-Our ideas of what sexual violence is needs an update.
-Survivors are still struggling to have their voices and experiences heard or properly supported.
+Sexual violence is a major problem.
+Our ideas of what sexual violence needed an update.
+Survivors are still struggling to find proper support and have their voices and experiences heard.
 Amnesty International Flanders is tackling this problem with a striking TV ad.

-In a cinematographic ad - Amnesty, in collaboration with various partner organisations, calls on everyone to break the silence around sexual violence.
+In a cinematic ad - Amnesty, in collaboration with various partner organisations, calls on everyone to break the silence around sexual violence.

 Amnesty: human rights protected by iO

-Every year, the Belgian broadcaster VRT holds a competition where good causes can compete for free airtime in the context of Messages of Public Benefit. iO hijacked this airtime for Amnesty International with a beautiful diptych about human rights.
+Every year, the Belgian broadcaster VRT holds a competition where good causes can compete for free airtime. iO hijacked this airtime for Amnesty International with a beautiful diptych about human rights.
 There can never be too many reminders about the importance of human rights.
-Human rights are nothing more than our basic needs.
-It’s easy to forget that even today, many freedoms and human rights are being tested around the world.
+Human rights are our basic needs and it’s easy to forget that even today, many freedoms and human rights are being tested around the world.

-In a cinematographic diptych, iO therefore makes the link with rights that we all know copyrights.
+In a cinematic diptych, iO makes the connection with some fundamental rights that we all know, copyrights.
 Lyrics, books, songs ... can’t just be copied or misused.
 Josse De Pauw, theatre maker and actor, and writer Saskia Decoster explain serenely and soberly why.

-Amnesty International and iO striking out with 1,000 strokes
+Amnesty International and iO striking out with 1,000 drum strokes

-This video has impact and leaves the audience in no doubt: 1000 strokes is 1000 strokes too many.
+This video has impact and leaves the audience in no doubt: 1000 lashes is 1000 lashes too many.
 Time for action on www.amnesty-international.be